FlowFuse/website/src/blog/2023/03/integration-platform-for-edge-computing.md

 ## The Standard for Edge Computing and PLCs

-Today, Node-RED has been adopted by some of the leading PLC and IoT Gateways vendors.
+Today, Node-RED has been adopted by some of the leading PLC and IoT Gateway vendors.
 The hardware vendor community appears to have standardized on Node-RED as being the edge computing platform for IIoT.

 Below is a sample of the vendors offering a Node-RED solution:
 1. [Advantech](https://www.advantech.com/en-eu/products/node-red-gateways/sub_fb7246cc-cc10-486f-806b-30bb50a90f28) Node-RED Field Gateway